JFoxUK/AWS-Hackathon-CareLink/Documentation/DEMO_SCRIPT.md

 - Open the React web app.
 - Click "Fetch Latest Vitals & AI Summary."

-> "Our dashboard fetches the latest 3 months of vitals, automatically analyzes the most recent 24-hour period with **SageMaker**, and generates a full health summary with **Bedrock**."
+> "Our dashboard fetches the latest 3 months of vitals, automatically analyzes the most recent 24-hour period with **SageMaker**, and generates a full health summary with **Bedrock**.
+If the user wants to, the AI agent can also have a human like conversation about the data with an Ai Agent."

 - Show:
   - AI circular progress meter (instability %)
   - Raw SageMaker probability displayed
   - Bedrock AI health summary (formatted cleanly)
   - Trend graph of vital signs over time
+  - Human like conversation about the data with an Ai Agent

 > "The AI not only gives a risk percentage but also produces a clinically readable history review — built entirely from real patient data."